typestack/class-validator/README.md

 1. First create a file, lets say `CustomTextLength.ts`, and create there a new class:

     ```typescript
-    import {ValidatorInterface} from "class-validator/ValidatorInterface";
-    import {ValidatorConstraint} from "class-validator/decorators";
+    import {ValidatorConstraint, ValidatorInterface} from "class-validator";

     @ValidatorConstraint()
     export class CustomTextLength implements ValidatorInterface {